A Short Guide To Social Skills

 Recall what you find fascinating.

-Maybe it’s some philosophical thought experiment, literature that made you think, or your favorite anime that inspired you.
-If it is interesting to you, chances are someone else out there, somewhere, finds it interesting too, and there is a way to share that passion with this person/those people.
+Maybe it’s some philosophy, literature, or your favorite anime that inspired you.
+If it is interesting to you, chances are someone else finds it interesting too.
+And there is a way to share that passion with this those people.
+Use your passion to always have an interesting story.

 Stop underestimating your potential.
 There is a treasure trove of interesting stories and potential in you.
 Which you can learn to share with the world.
 Stop screwing up yourself.
 Share!